balajialg/Datahub-Test-Repo/changerequirements.md

 **What should I do if I want to install more packages?**

 - Use your datahub instance to install the required version of the package.
-Self installation of packages in your instance of hub is a temporary measure to identify dependencies.
-If you require a permanent solution then you need to [request](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=support&template=datahub-package-addition---change-request.md&title=Request+python+package+X+for+class+Y) us to install the required package(s) in your hub.
+Unfortunately, the self-installation of packages in your instance of the hub is not persistent.
+If you require a package solution that persists, then you need to make a [request](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=support&template=datahub-package-addition---change-request.md&title=Request+python+package+X+for+class+Y) to us to install the required package(s) in your hub.

 - If you want to install packages for Python in your instance, then use the following syntax,